ruanluyu/ruanluyu.github.io/products/PixelsWorld/docs/contents/GLSL/Functions.md

-#Functions
+# Functions
 ---
-This section will give a brief introduction to the functions created by us.
-The functions mentioned in this section could be immediately used **without any declaration**.
+This section briefly introduces the built-in functions.
+These functions can be used **without any declaration**.